webmasterar/libFLASM/README.md

 ## Citations

-The simple edit distance model makes use of Gene Myer's bit-vector algorithm as implemented by the SeqAn project.
-The Hamming distance model makes use of the MaxShiftM implementation of the MaxShift algorithm.
-If you make use of this library please cite these references:

-    Andreas Döring, et al. "SeqAn an efficient, generic C++ library for sequence analysis."
-BMC bioinformatics 9.1 (2008): 11.

-    Gene Myers.
-"A fast bit-vector algorithm for approximate string matching based on dynamic programming."
-J. ACM 46, 3 (May 1999), 395-415.

-    Solon Pissis and Ahmad Retha.
-"Generalised Implementation for Fixed-Length Approximate String Matching under Hamming Distance and Applications."
-Parallel and Distributed Processing Symposium Workshop (IPDPSW), 2015 IEEE International.
-IEEE, 2015.
+If you make use of the library in an academic setting, please cite the following:

+    L. A. Ayad, S. P. Pissis and A. Retha, "libFLASM: a software library for fixed-length approximate string matching", BMC Bioinformatics, vol. 17, no. 1, 2016, pp. 454.